tlswg/tls13-spec/draft-ietf-tls-tls13.md

 purposes.
 (TLSPlaintext.legacy_record_version and TLSCiphertext.legacy_record_version)
 As of TLS 1.3, this field is deprecated.
 The value of TLSPlaintext.legacy_record_version MUST be ignored by all implementations.
-The value of TLSCiphertext.legacy_record_version MAY be ignored, or MAY be validated to match the fixed constant value.
+The value of TLSCiphertext.legacy_record_version is included in the additional data for deprotection but MAY otherwise be ignored or MAY be validated to match the fixed constant value.
 Version negotiation is performed using only the handshake versions (ClientHello.legacy_version, ServerHello.legacy_version, as well as the